MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 -  LLDEVICE_impl.h

-   Defines a set of functions that the BSP must implement to get the platform architecture name and unique device identifier.
+   Defines a set of functions that the BSP must implement to get the Architecture name and unique device identifier.

 .. _LLWATCHDOG_TIMER-API-SECTION: